Tigers are the largest of the big

 Malayan tiger: 600-800

-South Chinese tiger: Extinct in the wild
+South Chinese tiger: Extinct

 Caspian tiger: Extinct